laurentiuduca/rtnet-preempt_rt/README.md

 - rtnetproxy for ssh and scp (but uses RT driver bandwidth)
 - also see the help docs in the rtnet-geek repository.
 - TODO: port routing, rtcfg, rtmac, tdma and nomac if there will be interest
+- improvements can be made around the variable msg_in_userspace, like avoiding packet multiple copies

+## Paper
+- if you use our work, please cite us:
+L. -C. Duca and A. Duca, "Achieving Hard Real-Time Networking on PREEMPT_RT Linux with RTnet" 2020 International Symposium on Fundamentals of Electrical Engineering (ISFEE), 2020, pp. 1-4, doi: 10.1109/ISFEE51261.2020.9756165.

 ## 0. Download linux-5.9.tar.xz
 https://cdn.kernel.org/pub/linux/kernel